exonum/exonum-doc/src/architecture/transactions.md

 ```

 This transaction is then included into a message which includes the public
-key of the trnasaction autor, the binary representation of the transaction
+key of the transaction author, the binary representation of the transaction
 as described above and the message signature.
 The transaction does not
-need to include information about who is transafering funds, the sender is
+need to include information about who is transaferring funds, the sender is
 defined by the public key of the message author.

 ## Serialization